MicrosoftDocs/azure-docs/articles/virtual-desktop/msixmgr-tool-syntax-description.md

 # For more information, see https://review.learn.microsoft.com/en-us/help/platform/learn-editor-add-metadata?branch=main
 # For valid values of ms.service, ms.prod, and ms.topic, see https://review.learn.microsoft.com/en-us/help/platform/metadata-taxonomies?branch=main

-title:       MSIXMGR tool parameters
+title:       MSIXMGR tool parameters (Azure Virtual Desktop)
-description: this article contains an overview of the command-line syntax to help you understand and get the most from the MSIXMGR Tool.
+description: This article contains an overview of the command-line syntax to help you understand and get the most from the MSIXMGR Tool.
 In this documentation, we’ll expand the syntax of all the parameters used by the MSIXMGR tool.
 author:      fiza-microsoft # GitHub alias ms.author:   fizaazmi # Microsoft alias
 #ms.prod:     windows #ms.prod